1208 W Magnolia Ave. Suite 224

 First Rolfing Appointment

-Few insurance companies cover Rolfing® but nearly all flexible spending accounts are accepting.
+Few insurance companies reimburse for Rolfing® but nearly all flexible spending accounts will.

-Please note, there is a 48-hour cancellation policy.
+Please note, there I have a 48-hour cancellation policy.

 Registered Massage Therapist, 1995